Microblogging: Origin

 In May 2007, there were 111 microblogging sites in various countries.
-Among the most notable services are Twitter, Tumblr, Mastodon, Micro.blog, FriendFeed, Plurk, Jaiku and identi.ca.
+Among the most notable services are Twitter, Tumblr, Micro.blog, FriendFeed, Plurk, Jaiku and identi.ca.
 Different versions of services and software with microblogging features have been developed.
 Plurk has a timeline view that integrates video and picture sharing.
 Flipter uses microblogging as a platform for people to post topics and gather audience's opinions.
 PingGadget is a location-based microblogging service.
 Pownce, developed by the Digg founder Kevin Rose among others, integrated microblogging with file sharing and event invitations.
 Pownce was merged into SixApart in December 2008.

 Other social networking websites Facebook, MySpace, LinkedIn, Diaspora, JudgIt and XING, also have their own microblogging feature, better known as "status updates".
 Status updates are usually more restricted than actual microblogging in terms of writing.
 Any activity involving posting short messages can be classified as microblogging although it is usually not considered a microblogging "site" or "service" if it is a secondary, rather than principal service, provided there.